ZhuinZ/ToolTrims/README.md

 ## Contributing with Translations
 1. Click `Fork` above and then `Create fork`
 2. On your fork, press `.` to edit it in your browser
-3. Go to the folder `assets/tooltrims/lang` where you'll find a json file for each language, you can find what is the in-game locale code of your language in the [Minecraft Wiki](https://minecraft.wiki/w/Language#Languages)
+3. Go to the folder `assets/tooltrims/lang` where you'll find a json file for each language, you can find the in-game locale code of your language in the [Minecraft Wiki](https://minecraft.wiki/w/Language#Languages)
-4. If the locale code of your language already exists as a json file:
+4. If the locale code of your language already exists as a json file and has a TODO key:
-    - Copy any translation keys that are not there from the `en_us.json` file and translate them
-    - If there is a TODO key there and you can complete it, do so and remove the TODO key
-    - For now, do not include any keys that contain special characters, such as \uE035
+    - Complete the task specified in the TODO and remove it
+    - Otherwise, it probably doesn't need any other translations
 5. If the locale code of your language does not exist as a json file yet:
     - Duplicate the `en_us.json` file, rename it to your locale code and translate the keys
-    - Remove any keys that contain special characters (like \uE035)
+    - Remove the tooltrims.title key and any other keys that contain special characters (like \uE035)
 6. Once you're done, click `Source Control` on the side bar, mention the locale code of the language you edited/added in the Message field and then click `Commit & Push`
 7. Now you have commited the changes to your fork, you can click `Contribute` on the page of the fork and then click `Open pull request`